Led-adel-pilot/CogniGuide/event-tracking-report.md

 - **flashcard_graded**: Fired when a user grades their recall of a flashcard ('Again', 'Hard', 'Good', or 'Easy').
 - **flashcard_answer_shown**: Fired when a user clicks the 'Show Answer' button to reveal the flashcard's answer.
+- **mindmap_generation_from_flashcards_started / completed**: Wrap the “flashcards → mind map” flow with metadata such as deck size and AI model so you can monitor conversion from flashcard study back into mind maps.
+- **exam_date_set / exam_date_skipped**: Capture how many decks set exam reminders vs. skipping the prompt, useful for understanding retention levers tied to calendared studying.

 ### components\Generator.tsx